 Systemic

 As a social worker, I work from the perspective that we exist within many systems.
-Whether that’s our family system, or local or federal governments, we do not exist in a vacuum.
+Whether that’s our family system, or local and federal governments, we do not exist in a vacuum.
 In our work together we may identify systems that have impacted your life, discuss strategies to navigate these systems, and process the effects of existing within harmful and helpful systems.

 Anti-Oppressive